vim-airline/vim-airline/README.md

 *  adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
 *  keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
 *  this plugin got a lot more popular than i initially expected, if you make changes to the core, please test on as many versions of vim as possible.
+*  if you submit a theme, please create a screenshot so it can be added to the [Wiki][n].

 # License